Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Understand the legalities involved.
 First, see if allowing pets in the office is a legally viable option.
 If so, consult your business insurance provider to ensure you’re covered in the event of issues or pet-related problems.

 • Ensure everyone is on board.
 The goal is to make your workplace happier and improve morale.
-However, if many team members are against the idea of in-office pets, you’ll end up with a fractured team.
+However, if many employees are against the idea of in-office pets, you’ll end up with a fractured team.
 Survey your staff to determine how everyone feels about allowing pets in the office.
 Your staff and company culture will play significant roles in this decision.

 • Draft a comprehensive pet policy.
 If you decide to move forward with office pets, draft a comprehensive pet policy outlining what is and isn’t permitted in the workplace.
-This policy can include details such as acceptable animal types and temperaments, hygiene and behavior rules (e.g., pets must be housebroken), and office etiquette.
+This policy can include details such as acceptable animal types and temperaments, hygiene and behavior rules (e.g., pets must be housebroken) and office etiquette.

 • Ensure everyone understands the pet policy.
 Share your policy with each employee and review the consequences of noncompliance (for example, what happens if someone’s pet becomes too distracting or frightening to others?).